elucian/bee/syntax/overview.md

 ```

 **Notes:**
-* Method declaration is using "()" to indicate no result;
+* Method declaration is using ":" after name to indicate no result;
-* Method with no parameters require empty brackets () for declaration;
+* Method with no parameters do not require empty brackets ();
-* Method calls do not require brackets () for one single argument;
+* Method calls do not require brackets () for no argument or single argument;
 * Multiple arguments can be enumerated only with brackets (arg1, arg2...);
 * A method can not be used in expressions except assign expressions;
 * A method can have side-effects or output parameters;
-* We can interrupt a method prematurely using "abort" keyword.
+* We can interrupt a method prematurely using "exit" keyword.

 ## References